 Another SBA loan?
 Don’t fall for it

 When taking out more funding, you want to avoid “stacking.”
 Many business owners find stacking to be a solution when it only creates a bigger issue.
 SBAs are easy to obtain since they don’t require high credit scores and collateral for the long run.
-Using a new SBA loan to help pay off your original MCA can help relieve some of the burden, but overall, it’s expensive.
+Using a new SBA loan to help pay off your original MCA can help relieve some of the burdens, but overall, it’s expensive.
 This tactic has only really led to business foreclosure.

 Consolidation helps put merchants back on track towards long-term sustainability.
 This solution works best.
-This is a great solution for recipients struggling to make daily payments and struggle with a steady cash flow.
+This is a great solution for recipients struggling to make daily payments and struggling with a steady cash flow.
 An SBA loan will help ease some of the financial burden.
 A cash advance company will first buy out all your existing debt (in cash advances) and roll them into a single payment for a better rate and term.

 Business owners require to net 50% of the loan amount after the cash advances are paid off.
-If a new loan $50K is acquired then the merchant only owes of 25K or less to their creditors.
+If a new loan $50K is acquired then the merchant only owes 25K or less to their creditors.
 In some scenarios, refinance funders and consolidation are willing to pay off the entire debt but not offer any new additional funding.

 When it comes to a reverse consolidation scenario, the SBA loans stay in place, but the lender takes care of the daily payments.
-As a result, you pay the reverse consolidation company a portion of what you have been paying–again for a longer term.
+As a result, you pay the reverse consolidation company a portion of what you have been paying–again for a longer-term.
 Payments are made to the reverse consolidation provider well after all the other cash advances are paid in full.
 Both options are relatively the same and work as good ways to reduce your business debt.

 Multiple Lenders and Consolidating SBA Loans

 Business owners with collateral have more of an advantage when taking out a loan.
-Having an asset-based consolidation loan allows you to take out many loans as needed as long as you have enough to secure them.
+Having an asset-based consolidation loan allows you to take out as many loans as needed as long as you have enough to secure them.
 Anything from real estate to commercial property qualifies.
 With options like MCAs and debt restricting companies, your agreement has room for adjustment including a payment schedule that works best for you.